ZapFile.ai

 • Account-free services: Services that don't require email addresses or login

-• Privacy-focused tools: Services with no third-party analytics
+• privacy-focused tools: Services with no third-party analytics

 • E2E encryption: Services where files are encrypted before upload